Direct cremation

 Who to choose?

-All of the funeral directing companies on our Recommended list offer direct cremation as an option, and most UK funeral companies have now added direct cremation to their services.
+All of the funeral directing companies on our Recommended list offer direct cremation as an option, and most UK funeral companies offer direct cremation as one of their options.

 We currently recommend only one specialist direct cremation service, Simplicita Cremations, the company founded by Nick Gandon, the pioneer of direct cremation.